scaffold-eth/scaffold-eth-typescript-challenges/README.md

 🔬 Inspect the block explorer for the network you deployed to... make sure your contract is there.

-👮 Your token contract source needs to be **verified** 🔃 (source code publicly available on the block explorer).

-📠 You will need a Etherscan API key for this and you can get on by creating a free account at [etherscan.io](https://etherscan.io).
-Add your key to the `hardhat.config` file at around line 258.
-The verify script is at the bottom of `00_deploy_your_token.js`.
-You will see something like this after successful completion.

-⚔️ Side Quest: 🔂 use this same methodology to verify the Vendor contract.

 ### Checkpoint 6: 🚢 Ship it! 🚁

 📦 Run `yarn build` to package up your frontend.

 💽 Upload your app to surge with `yarn surge` (you could also `yarn s3` or maybe even `yarn ipfs`?)

-🚔 Traffic to your url might break the [Infura](https://infura.io/) rate limit, edit your key: `constants.ts` in `packages/ract-app/src`.
+🚔 Traffic to your url might break the [Infura](https://infura.io/) rate limit, edit your key: `constants.ts` in `packages/vite-app-ts/src/models/constants`.

 🎖 Show off your app by pasting the url in the [Challenge 2 telegram channel](https://t.me/joinchat/IfARhZFc5bfPwpjq) 🎖